hagnernils/awesome-chinese/README.md

 ## Graded readers
 I particularly recommend those without pinyin on top of the 汉字, e.g the

-[Mandarin Companion series](https://mandarincompanion.com/) with many great stories adapted to chinese,
+[Mandarin Companion series :dollar:](https://mandarincompanion.com/) with many great stories adapted to chinese,

-[Imagine8press](https://imagin8press.com/) with classics like 西游记, half of the books are pinyin but still very useful.
+[Imagine8press :dollar:](https://imagin8press.com/) with classics like 西游记, half of the books are pinyin but still very useful.

 ## Podcasts